 It is also compatible with CMI qualifications as it offers courses structured similarly to them, such as the Professional Certificate in Management Accounting or the Diploma in Business Excellence.

-Alison claims to be open enrollment, but there are some requirements before being able to take certain courses, such as having at least 600 hours of working experience for subjects like finance or IT.
+Alison claims to be open enrollment, but there are some requirements before taking specific courses, such as having at least 600 hours of working experience for subjects like finance or IT.

-However, it does not appear that you need any specific qualification for most subjects so long as you meet the minimum professional requirements needed (which vary from the course).
+However, it does not appear that you need any specific qualification for most subjects so long as you meet the minimum professional required requirements (which vary from the course).

 11. MIT OpenCourseWare